 3. The Wireless Network Connection box will appear.
-Enter the same WEP key that is on your router and click Connect.
+Enter the same WEP key that is on your access point and click Connect.

 It may take 20-30 seconds to connect to the wireless network.
 If the connection fails, please verify that the WEP settings are correct.
-The WEP key must be exactly the same as on the wireless router.
+The WEP key must be exactly the same as on the wireless access point.